Nayeon: Fashion and endorsements

-Aside from various endorsements with her Twice bandmates, Nayeon has promoted various products and featured in numerous advertisements.
+Aside from endorsements with Twice, Nayeon has promoted various products and featured in numerous advertisements.
 During her trainee years, Nayeon was a model for brands such as Smart School Uniform and TN.
 In May 2021, she became a model and appeared in a promotional video for Chaumet's Joséphine collection.
 In August, she became a model for Biotherm Korea, a South Korean beauty brand.
 In September 2022, she became a model for South Korean clothing brand Olive Des Olive.
 On January 30, 2023, Nayeon was announced as the official muse of Givenchy Beauty.
 In May 2023, she became the Asia ambassador for Tommy Jeans.

 Nayeon has also appeared in magazines including Nylon Korea, Cosmopolitan Korea, W Korea, and Elle Korea, as well as for fashion brands such as Ralph Lauren, Jill Stuart, Fendi, and Louis Vuitton.
 She was featured in the April 2022 issue of Harper's Bazaar Korea for Chaumet's Joséphine collection.
 The same month, she was officially named by the brand as the Friend of the Maison.
 In August 2023, she was announced as the muse of Austrian jewellery brand Swarovski.